benyizhang/benyizhang/README.md

 - Hi, I’m @benyizhang
-- I’m interested in R programming, statistical/empirical analysis.
+- I’m interested in R / Python programming, statistical/empirical analysis.
 - My research interests are energy/climate economics and green finance.
 - I’m looking to collaborate on being a well qualified data analyst.
 - How to reach me:  binyizhang@outlook.com